paulmackinlay/service-base/README.md

 ## Quick start

 - Create a service class that extends `AbstractAppService<BasicAppContext>`
-- Use `ServiceUtil` to provide an instrumented `BasicAppContext` in the constructor
+- Use `ServiceUtil` to provide a `BasicAppContext` equipped with recommended Subsystems
 - The service needs a main method that uses `ServiceUtil` to start it

 ### Example App